-As of December 31, 2022, a valuation allowance has been recorded to recognize only deferred tax assets that are more likely than not to be realized in the United States federal and state tax jurisdictions.
-Our net deferred tax assets are primarily related to net operating loss carryforwards, or NOLs.
+As of December 31, 2023, a valuation allowance has been recorded to recognize only deferred tax assets that are more likely than not to be realized in the United States federal, state and local tax jurisdictions.
 We assess the available positive and negative evidence to estimate if sufficient future taxable income will be generated to utilize the existing deferred tax assets.
 Certain of our deferred tax assets may expire unutilized or underutilized, which could prevent us from offsetting future taxable income.

 We may also be limited in the portion of NOLs that we can use in the future to offset taxable income for U.S. federal and state income tax purposes.
 The Tax Cuts and Jobs Act, or the Tax Act made broad and complex changes to U.S. tax law, including changes to the uses and limitations of NOLs.
 A lack of future taxable income would adversely affect our ability to utilize NOLs.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
 Future changes in our stock ownership, including future offerings, as well as other changes that may be outside of our control, could result in additional ownership changes under Section 382 of the Code.
-Our NOLs may also be limited under similar provisions of state law.
+Our NOLs may also be limited under similar provisions of state and local law.